 Chartered Accountancy is divided into three parts and each step has to be cleared by the candidate to become a CA. Here are the three steps in the journey of becoming a Charted Accountant.

 There is no age limit to study CA, only interest matters.
 Finance is the lifeblood of every business and is required in every aspect of its function.
-Hiring CAs not only provides value for money but also helps achieve organizational financial goals.
+Hiring CA does not only provide value for money but also helps achieve organizational financial goals.
 Saving money is equal to money earned and spent.

 - CA Foundation